microsoft/fast/packages/fast-viewer-react/README.md

 There are other components in this package which when used in conjunction with the `Viewer` will allow for setting height and width for devices and the control of components and their data.

 ### `SelectDevice`
 Use the `SelectDevice` component to select from provided default devices or provide your own custom device configurations.
 This component accepts a list of configured devices via the `devices` prop, some default devices are included with the package as a secondary export.
-It also accepts an `activeIndex` prop which maps to the current index of the provided devices.
-In addition there is a callback `onUpdateDevice` which will fire a provided function with the new index selected.
+It also accepts an `activeDeviceId` prop which maps to the current device id of the provided devices.
+In addition there is a callback `onUpdateDevice` which will fire a provided function with the new device id selected.

 Example:
 ```tsx